Montmorency/HomePage/tb_recursion/library_nex/tb_nex/doc/source/subroutines.rst

 For a discussion of perturbation theory and the recursion method see `J. Phys.
 A Vol. 10, No. 4 (1977) <http://iopscience.iop.org/article/10.1088/0305-4470/10/4/009>`_ and `R. Haydock, Philos.
 Mag.
 [Part] B 37, 97 (1978) <https://doi.org/10.1080/13642817808245310>`_.
-See 283 in SSPV 35 for a discussion of perturbation to the chain model.
+See pg.
+283 in SSPV 35 for a formal discussion of perturbations to the chain model and the change in the coefficients of the continued fraction.

 ::